Sjord/Sjord.github.io/_posts/2017-03-08-php-open-basedir.md

 This sets the `open_basedir` setting to the current directory and then tries to read the file `/etc/passwd`, which is outside of the `open_basedir`.
 This results in the following warnings:

-PHP Warning:  readfile(): open_basedir restriction in effect.
+    Warning: readfile(): open_basedir restriction in effect.
 File(/etc/passwd) is not within the allowed path(s): (/test) in test.php on line 3
-PHP Warning:  readfile(/etc/passwd): failed to open stream: Operation not permitted in test.php on line 3
+    Warning: readfile(/etc/passwd): failed to open stream: Operation not permitted in test.php on line 3

 ## Checking files outside of the open_basedir